- Herbal Medicine

 TOP | HERBS A-Z LIST

-Due to early testing (since the 1950s) in Europe with Black Cohosh for menopause related symptoms the appreciation of this great herb has become rather single-focused whilst its other traditional uses have largely been forgotten, -- big mistake.
+Due to early testing (since the 1950s) in Europe with Black Cohosh for menopause related symptoms the appreciation of this great herb has become rather single-focused whilst its other traditional uses have largely been forgotten in modern times - this is unfortunate because it has so much else to offer.

-Black Cohosh has a powerful affect on the mind.
+For example Black Cohosh has a powerful effect on the mind.
 Thomas Bartram writes of it 'for melancholia, hysteria and nervous depression'.
 If someone is depressed or lacking creative flow I have often found Black Cohosh to be a phenomenal remedy to help.
-For the right person it can be even more potent than St Johns wort at helping to break out of stagnation and melancholia.
+For the right person it can be even more potent than St John's wort at helping to break out of stagnation and melancholia.

 The art of knowing when to use Black Cohosh and in what dose cannot be put in a simple summary but what I can say for a start is that at least in part it seems that when a person has a cooler constitutional nature that they are much more likely to respond well to it, especially if it is to be taken for a while.